Please contact us on:

 about a lost, stolen or faulty pass and provide the following details:

-Freedom Pass holders who lose or damage their cards will be charged £10 for replacements from 1 November 2012.
+Freedom Pass holders who lose or damage their cards will be charged £10 for replacements.
 Pass holders can pay by debit or credit cards over the telephone on 0845 275 7054.

 Alternatively, if you are paying by cheque or postal order, please make your payment of £10 made payable to London Councils.

 Cheques or postal orders, made payable to London Councils, should be sent to:

 Laurencekirk Business Park